bmitchinson/quiz/README.md

 [![Postgres Backup and Upload](https://github.com/bmitchinson/quiz/actions/workflows/pg_backup.yaml/badge.svg)](https://github.com/bmitchinson/quiz/actions/workflows/pg_backup.yaml)

+note: the code quality here is all over the place!
+This is a deliberate exercise in trying to use AI CodeGen as much as possible, to learn about when the downsides kick in.
+My production team code does not look like this 👍

 ### Tools

+- vercel hosting w sveltekit instead of react
-- vercel / vercel postgres (neon)
+- vercel postgres (neon) + supabase
+- prismadb
 - cloudflare
-- sveltekit
 - tailwind
 - lots and lots of chatgpt o1 as an exercise in AI codegen for rapid development